 Requirements for Sources in Nonattainment Areas

-Proposed major sources and major modifications that would emit a nonattainment pollutant within a designated nonattainment area, including VOC or NOx in a designated Ozone Nonattainment Area must meet the requirements listed below:
+Within a designated nonattainment area, proposed major sources and major modifications of a nonattainment pollutant, including VOC or NOx in a designated ozone nonattainment area or SO2 or NOx in a designated PM2.5 nonattainment area, must meet the requirements listed below:

 (1) Lowest Achievable Emission Rate (LAER).
-The owner or operator must demonstrate that the source or modification will comply with the LAER for each nonattainment pollutant emitted at or above the significant emission rate (SER).
+The owner or operator must apply LAER for each nonattainment pollutant or precursor(s) emitted at or above the significant emission rate (SER).
+LAER applies separately to the nonattainment pollutant or precursor(s) if emitted at or above a SER over the netting basis.

+(a) For a major modification, the requirement for LAER applies to the following:

+(A) Each emissions unit that emits the nonattainment pollutant or precursor(s) and is not included in the most recent netting basis established for that pollutant; and

+(B) Each emissions unit that emits the nonattainment pollutant or precursor (s) and is included in the most recent netting basis but has been modified and the modification resulted in an increase in actual emissions above the portion of the most recent netting basis attributable to the emissions unit or the nonattainment pollutant or precursor(s).

-(a) For a major modification, the requirement for LAER applies only to each emissions unit that emits the pollutant in question and was installed since the baseline period or the most recent New Source Review construction approval for that pollutant, and to each modified emission unit that increases actual emissions of the pollutant in question above the netting basis. (b) For phased construction projects, the LAER determination must be reviewed at the latest reasonable time before commencing construction of each independent phase.
+(b) For phased construction projects, the LAER determination must be reviewed at the latest reasonable time before commencing construction of each independent phase.

 (c) When determining LAER for a change that was made at a source before the current NSR application, the Department will consider technical feasibility of retrofitting required controls provided: